cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   - HashToScalar(): Use hash_to_field from {{I-D.irtf-cfrg-hash-to-curve}}
     using Order() as the prime modulus, with L=48, and expand_message_xmd with SHA-256.
-  - Serialization: The 32-byte little-endian encoding of a group element using the 'Encode' function from {{!RISTRETTO}}.
+  - Serialization: Converts a group element to a 32-byte string using the 'Encode' function from {{!RISTRETTO}}.
-  - Deserialization: Takes a 32-byte little endian encoding and represents it as a group element by using the 'Decode' function from {{!RISTRETTO}}.
+  - Deserialization: Converts a valid 32-byte string to a group element by using the 'Decode' function from {{!RISTRETTO}}.
   - Scalar multiplication: Scalar multiplication of curve points directly corresponds with scalar multiplication in the edwards group.
 - Hash: SHA-256